 Quick start

-- Enter post width, post count, and baluster width in inches.
+- Enter the actual post width, post count, and baluster width in inches.

-- Enter the largest open spacing you want between balusters.
+- Enter the largest open spacing you want to allow between balusters.
+Many deck guard layouts use 4 inches or less as the planning target, but local rules control.

 Best uses

-- Plan balusters for one straight deck rail bay.
+- Plan balusters for one straight deck rail bay before buying materials.

-- Check equal spacing after post widths are removed.
+- Check equal spacing after post widths are removed from the measured rail run.

-- Compare wood, metal, or narrow baluster widths.
+- Compare wood, metal, composite, or narrow baluster widths.

-- Avoid gaps larger than the spacing you enter.
+- Keep the calculated open gaps at or below the spacing limit you enter.

 What this calculator is solving

-The Baluster Calculator is a spacing helper for straight rail sections.
-It subtracts posts, fits enough balusters to stay under the max gap, and reports the actual equal spacing.
+The Baluster Calculator is a spacing helper for one straight rail section.
+It subtracts posts from the rail run, fits enough balusters to stay at or below the max open gap you enter, and reports the actual equal spacing after rounding up.

 The formula in plain language